Battle of Sanaa (2011): First phase

 On 27 May, tribesmen surrounded the camp of the Republican Guard in the al-Fardha Nehem area, 50 mi northeast of Sana'a in an attempt to prevent them from joining the fighting in the capital.
 The tribesmen claimed that the advance on the base was in response to an earlier attack by loyalists on a village in the area.
 The militiamen broke into the camp and killed tens of troops, including the base commander, general Ali Nasser Gatami, and took over the base.
 After that, government military planes bombed the tribesmen.
-Two loyalist helicopters than attempted to bring in reinforcements, landing 1.24 mi from the base.
+Two loyalist helicopters then attempted to bring in reinforcements, landing 1.24 mi from the base.
 However, they were overrun and the tribesmen captured a number of soldiers as well as the two helicopters.
 A third helicopter, that was hovering above, was shot down by the militia.
 A military official stated that seven jets were used against the tribesmen and both him, and later a tribal leader, confirmed that a total of two military compounds had fallen to the opposition forces by the end of the day.
 18 tribesmen were killed during the fighting for the first army camp, while none died in the takeover of the second.

 A ceasefire was announced late on 27 May, by al-Ahmar, and the next day, a truce was established.

 However, by 31 May, the ceasefire had broken down and street fighting continued in Sana'a.
 Tribesmen had taken control of both the headquarters of the ruling General People's Congress and the main offices of the water utility.

 On 1 June, units of the loyalist Presidential Guard, commanded by one of Saleh's sons, shelled the headquarters of an army brigade belonging to the defected 1st Armored Division, even though the defected military units were holding a neutral position in the conflict between the loyalists and the tribesmen.
 The worst of the fighting was in the northern Hassaba neighborhood, where tribal fighters seized a number of government ministries and buildings.
 Government artillery fire heavily damaged the house of al-Ahmar and the government cut the area's electricity and water supplies.
 The government units, led by one of Saleh's sons, and loyalist special forces attacked but failed to recapture the Hassaba administrative building.
 Tribal fighters also seized the office of the General Prosecutor in the city's northwest.
 They were backed up by two armored vehicles from the 1st Armored Division.
 The Interior Ministry stated that the tribesmen had also captured a five-story building in the pro-Saleh Hadda neighborhood.
 During the 24 hours since the breakdown of the ceasefire, 47 people were killed on both sides during the heavy street fighting, including 15 tribesmen and 14 soldiers.